Mihir-Patel-64/mihirpatel-individual.github.io/docs/05-Power-Budget/Power-Budget.md

 # Power Budget

-This page presents the Power Budget for the system design, ensuring that all voltage rails, regulators, and power sources can reliably meet the required current demand for every subsystem.
+This page presents the Power Budget for Mihir Patel’s Smart Curtain Control subsystem, verifying that all voltage rails, regulators, and the selected power supply can reliably meet the total current demand for every component.

 ---